chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum/rotating-drum.rst

 .. code-block:: text

-  mpirun -np 8 dem_3d load-rotating-drum.prm
+  mpirun -np 8 dem load-rotating-drum.prm

 Then the rotation of the drum is started in a second simulation:

 .. code-block:: text

-  mpirun -np 8 dem_3d load-rotating-drum.prm
+  mpirun -np 8 dem load-rotating-drum.prm

 .. warning::
 	Loading the particles in this example requires approximatively 50 minutes on 8 cores.
 Simulating the motion of the particles requires an addition 8 hours.
 This high computational cost is because of the large number of particles and the long duration of the simulation.